To age in place is to plan for a life when you’re older that suits you & your lifestyle.

 For instance, I talked a little bit in the last article about some of the things that can change for you later in life that you should be ready for.
 Some of those might be physical, which can impact your life in many different ways.

-In this article, I want to talk about the real cost of not preparing for later life.
+In this article, I want to talk about the real cost of not preparing to age in place.
 Specifically, what it could cost you if you don’t get your home ready to live in it as long as you can.

 We’re going to focus on two things: